raspibolt/raspibolt/guide/bonus/Fulcrum.md

 ---

 [Fulcrum](https://github.com/cculianu/Fulcrum){:target="_blank"} Fulcrum is a fast & nimble SPV server for Bitcoin Cash & Bitcoin BTC.
 Created by Calin Culianu (calin.culianu@gmail.com).
-It can be used as an alternative to electrum due to its favorable features, as we can see in Craig Raw's comparison of performance: https://www.sparrowwallet.com/docs/server-performance.html
+It can be used as an alternative to an electrum server because of its performance, as we can see in Craig Raw's comparison of servers: https://www.sparrowwallet.com/docs/server-performance.html

 Difficulty: Medium